news-ai/knowledge/README.md

 # knowledge

 Key/value store for topic -> information about the topic.
-To communicate from other applications this project uses RPCs and protocol buffers.

-To build project run `make`, and install dependencies `pip install -r requirements.txt`. [gRPC](http://www.grpc.io/), [protocol buffers](https://developers.google.com/protocol-buffers/) is also required.
+To install dependencies `pip install -r requirements.txt`.

 ### Running the application